eafit-apolo/apolo-users/docs/source/software/monitoring/elk/elk-6.x/index.rst

 .. literalinclude:: src/tasks/kibana-config.yml
    :language: yaml

-The kibana main configuration file, which is a template, is rendered in :bash:`/etc/kibana/`.
+The Kibana main configuration file, which is a template, is rendered in :bash:`/etc/kibana/`.
 The template can be found :download:`here <src/templates/etc/kibana/kibana.yml.j2>`.
-Also, when the configuration file is placed, a notify is made so that the kibana service is started/restarted.
+Also, when the configuration file is placed, a notify is made so that the Kibana service is started/restarted.
 The handler looks like this:

 .. literalinclude:: src/handlers/kibana-handler.yml
    :language: yaml

 After installing and configuring Kibana, it is time to give structure to our logs and create/import the dashboards and visualizations needed:

 1. Access the web interface through *http://elk:5601*.
 To access it using the domain name *elk* remember to add elk to your *hosts* file.
 2. Organize the information.
 This will help you plot all your data easily.

-  .. note:: Create the indexes, and the mappings BEFORE sending any data to elasticsearch.
+  .. note:: Create the indexes, and the mappings BEFORE sending any data to Elasticsearch.

   a) Create *indexes* and *mappings*, that is, give types and formats to your data.

      * In the *Dev Tools* section, copy and paste the content of the index and mappings :download:`file <config/index_and_mappings.txt>`, then select it all and click on RUN.
-Note that these mappings are the ones that we use, you can take as an example and create your owns, for more information go to ELK's documentation about `mappings <https://www.elastic.co/guide/en/kibana/current/tutorial-load-dataset.html#_set_up_mappings>`_.
+Note that these mappings are the ones that we use, you can take them as an example and create yours, for more information go to ELK's documentation about `mappings <https://www.elastic.co/guide/en/kibana/current/tutorial-load-dataset.html#_set_up_mappings>`_.
      * To easily see your mappings go to: Management -> Index management -> Select your index -> Mapping.

-  b) Continue with **c** and **d** steps after filebeat is sending information as well as logstash is filtering it and passing it to elasticsearch.
+  b) Continue with **c** and **d** steps after :ref:`filebeat-label` is sending information as well as logstash is filtering it and passing it to elasticsearch.
+So please go to :ref:`filebeat-label`.

      * You can check that it is already done if you can create *index patterns*, that is, it won't let you create them if you don't have any data.

   c) Create the dashboard and visualizations.

-     * Go to: *Management*, then, under the Kibana section go to *Saved Objects*, then, *Import*, and import the dashboards and visualizations :download:`file <config/dashboards_and_visualizations.json>`.
+     * Go to *Management*, then, under the Kibana section go to *Saved Objects*, then, *Import*, and import the dashboards and visualizations :download:`file <config/dashboards_and_visualizations.json>`.
-     * If you to export the visualizations to a json format, remember to export every saved object, because some visualizations my depend on other objects and they won't work if you don't export them all.
+     * If you want to export the visualizations to a json format, remember to export every saved object, because some visualizations may depend on other objects and they won't work if you don't export them all.

   d) In the section *Management* -> *Index Patterns* select one (no matter which one) index pattern and press the star button to make it the default one.